mikelaws/packer-plugin-olvm/README.md

 - `netmask` - Network mask (defaults to "255.255.255.0")
 - `gateway` - Gateway address

+> **Note:** For template-based builds, if the source template already has network interfaces configured, the plugin will configure the first existing interface with the specified `network_name` and `vnic_profile`.
+If no network interfaces exist, a new one will be created.
+For disk-based builds, a new network interface is always created.

 #### Template Creation

 - `destination_template_name` - Name for the generated template (optional)